 13. APPENDIX (optional, numbered throughout (Arabic))

 The title page must be prepared as illustrated in the example.
 The title must be identical to the title on the ABSTRACT page.
 The title page is considered in the numbering but is not actually numbered and does not appear in the CONTENTS.
 Please refer to the example documents for the proper format and spacing.
 The “Month Year” must be the month (either May, August, or December) and year (e.g. 2014) the degree will be awarded.

 The signature page is considered in the numbering but is not actually numbered and does not appear in the CONTENTS.
 Please refer to the example documents for the proper format.
 The name of the committee members should appear below the line containing their signature.
-A hard copy of the signature page (containing signatures) must be submitted to the office of Graduate Studies and Research upon deposition.
+A hard copy of the signature page (containing signatures) must be submitted to the office of the Graduate School upon deposition.
 The page will be complete once signed by the Dean.

 The dedication is an honorific statement from the author to someone or some group supporting the student and/or completion of the work.
 The term “dedication” does not appear on the page.
 The text should be brief, center justified and begin 2 inches from the top edge of the paper.
 Also, this is the only section of the document which may be written in a non-English language.
 The dedication page is considered in the numbering but not actually numbered and does not appear in the CONTENTS.
 See the sample theses for an example.

 The ACKNOWLEDGMENTS page is optional but strongly recommended.
 This page should thank or recognize individuals and institutions that have provided assistance either directly or indirectly to the success of the candidate.
 This page is considered in the numbering but not listed in the CONTENTS.
 ACKNOWLEDGMENTS should be centered, all caps, on the first line of the page; the text should follow.

 Format: PREFACE (optional)